The Job

 8

-9// Full world state
+9// Full world state, on demand

 10const world = await beliefs.read()